samfranklinm/AddressBook/README.md

 Soon to come!

 ## Built With
-- The webservice portion of the project is using [Maven](https://maven.apache.org/) - Dependency Management
+- The WebService portion of the project is using [Maven](https://maven.apache.org/) - Dependency Management
-- Apache Tomcat Plugin
+- Apache Tomcat Maven Plugin

 ## What's to come